Kathryn McGee: Later life and legacy

-In October 2009 NADS honored Kay McGee as its founder and Kay delivered a speech to over 800 NADS parents and supporters.
-Tricia was also introduced and she thanked the assembled audience and confidently left the podium to her mother.
+In October 2009 NADS honored Kay McGee as its founder, and Kay delivered a speech to over 800 NADS parents and supporters.
+Tricia was also introduced, and she thanked the assembled audience and confidently left the podium to her mother.
 Tricia lives in an independent apartment at Misericordia Heart of Mercy on the north side of Chicago.
 Misericordia is now home to over 550 children and adults with developmental disabilities.

 Death

 McGee died February 16, 2012, of natural causes at her home in River Forest, Illinois, aged 91.

-Kay was honored by a mural in her home town of River Forest, Illinois.
+Kay was honored by a mural in her hometown of River Forest, Illinois.